-The goal of keyword research is to find the queries that people use in search engines.
+The goal of keyword research is to find the queries people use in search engines.
 Behind every query, there’s a specific intent that someone had when they searched for it.

-When you research keywords, therefore, I want you to think of it not as an SEO step, but as a market research activity.
+When you research keywords don't think of it as an SEO step, but as a market research activity.
 If you want to acquire leads, you need to get inside their minds.
 You have to provide them with the content they want and need – and keyword research is the process that will help you figure out what they care about.

-By implementing in-depth keyword research, you’ll discover that there are people who are interested in exactly what you’re creating and promoting.
+By implementing in-depth keyword research, you’ll discover there are people who are interested in exactly what you’re creating and promoting.
 What’s more, you’ll see what other marketers in your industry have found.

 You can separate keywords into three main groups, according to the step in which they belong in the marketing funnel: